 - 85. An ADD device will be selected based on sound levels and frequencies which are appropriate to the hearing capabilities of the key marine mammal species present within the vicinity of the Wind Farm Area to stimulate a disturbance response and cause the animals to leave the mitigation impact zones. - 86.
 The duration of ADD use is aimed at balancing the key objective of dispersing animals from the mitigation zone against risks of habituation to the ADD source or significantly increasing disturbance effects.
 The ADDs will be deployed from the piling vessel for a period of 5 10 minutes prior to pile driving, to allow marine mammals to be displaced from the mitigation zone.
-The mitigation zone is determined by the length of time that it takes for a fleeing marine mammal to vacate the maximum distance at which the onset of auditory injury could occur when pile driving at maximum hammer energy using instantaneous PTS ranges as advised by SNH (See Section 6.3.1 and Table 6-4).In this case, the maximum predicted distance is 354 m for harbour porpoise which, if swimming at a speed of 1.5 m/s (Williams 2009) will take just under 4 minutes to swim beyond the range at which the onset of PTS is predicted to occur.
-For all other marine mammals, the time it will take to swim beyond the range of PTS is lower than this.
+The mitigation zone is determined by the length of time that it takes for a fleeing marine mammal to vacate the maximum distance at which the onset of auditory injury could occur when pile driving at maximum hammer energy using instantaneous PTS ranges as advised by SNH (See Section 6.3.1 and Table 6-4).In this case, the maximum predicted distance is 354 m for harbour porpoise which, if swimming at a speed of 1.5 m/s (Williams 2009) will take just under 4 minutes to swim beyond the range at which the onset of PTS is lower than this.
 Deployment of the ADD for 5 10 minutes is sufficient to displace harbour porpoise, and all other marine mammals, from the mitigation zone prior to piling at full power. - 87.
 The ADD operator will be in direct communications with the offshore construction manager responsible for managing offshore piling operations.
 Communications will be maintained throughout ADD deployment and commencement of piling to ensure ADD has been effectively deployed for the required duration.